milliedavidson/Certificates/README.md

 # **Certificates 📚 📑**

-A place for certificates/qualifications - mostly using this to link to my LinkedIn.
+A place for my certificates/qualifications - adding to this gradually to link to my [LinkedIn](https://www.linkedin.com/in/milliedavidson/).

+Click on the files above to see the certificates.